September 25th

 Commentary:

 When one comes across an evil-doer, what kind of bond should he build?
 Should he make friends with him, so that he doesn't get in the evil-doer's bad books?
-Or, should get on his bad side erupting an argument and declaring open enmity?!
+Or, should get on his bad side by erupting into an argument and declaring open enmity?!

 pada vigrahaH: